polypoly-eu/polyPod/platform/core/README.md

 On most systems, you can simply run `make`, and that will handle everything.

+If you wish to only build the core binaries for your current operating system, run `make core`.
+If you only wish to build the Android binaries and bindings, run `make android_bindings`.
+Similarly, to only build the iOS binaries and bindings, run `make ios_bindings`.

 ### Building manually:

 If you can't use `make` for some reason, you can build the core (but not the